Vulcaine/BLAST_public/README.md

 ## 17. Events
 There is a built-in functionality to register and fire events with ease.
-Events in Blast are special exceptions that can be raised with the `fire` keyword.
+Events in blast are special exceptions that can be raised with the `fire` keyword.

 ### 17.1.
 Registering events
 **Syntax**: `on((<event_type> <event_variable>)(',' <event_type> <event_variable>)*){<event_block>}`